biemond/biemond-orawls-vagrant-solaris/puppet/modules/orawls/README.markdown

         adapter_entry_value:       'jdbc/hrDS'

-### orawls::utils::fmwcluster
+### fmwcluster
-convert existing cluster to a osb or soa suite cluster (BPM is optional) and also convert BAM to a BAM cluster
+__orawls::utils::fmwcluster__ convert existing cluster to a OSB or SOA suite cluster (BPM is optional) and also convert BAM to a BAM cluster.
+This will also work for OIM / OAM cluster

-see this for an example https://github.com/biemond/biemond-orawls-vagrant-solaris-soa
-you need to create a osb, soa or bam cluster with some managed servers first for the osb or soa suite managed servers make sure to set the coherence arguments parameters
+You first need to create some OSB, SOA or BAM clusters and add some managed servers to these clusters for OSB 11g or SOA Suite 11g managed servers make sure to also set the coherence arguments parameters

     $default_params = {}